NotFraagaa/Fraga-Bo2/README.md

   - Round splits only work on the newest version on pluto
 ### Alternative versions
 [Ancient and Redacted](https://github.com/Fraagaa/Fraga-Bo2/releases/download/FragaV14/FragaV14.Ancient.y.Redacted.rar)

+**Ancient is under manteinance, do not use, it will crash the game**

 - These versions have some limitations such as
   - Doesnt have graphic changes nor night mode
   - Wunderfizz is not fixed to gen 4